 Leeds Station Interchange

-Leeds Station Interchange is closed until around the end of June 2017.
+Leeds Station Interchange is closed until 12 August 2017.
 DalesBus services 874 and 875 to Bolton Abbey, Grassington, Buckden, Aysgarth and Hawes will stop instead at stop T9 on Boar Lane during this period.
+From 13 August 2017 buses will revert to using stop S8 at the Station Interchange.

 Metro Timetable Updates